-There are a whole bunch of vegetables you can grow indoors any time of year.
+There are a whole bunch of vegetables and herbs you can grow indoors any time of year.
 I’ve tested a bunch of different seeds and I’ll show you which ones worked best for me.
 If I’d known it would be this easy, I would have started years ago.

 Since I first wrote this post, a new book I recommend has been published.
 I’ve written about it here: Indoor Kitchen Gardening.